KamandShayegan/config/README.md

-# config
-Configure your OS with a bash script
+Configure your OS for Flutter development with a bash script.